College Application Timeline

 - Register your Naviance account.

-- Register for the May and/or June SAT I and SAT II Subject Tests.
+- Register for the May SAT or SAT II Subject Tests.

 - Look into summer employment.